Warning for a homophobic throwaway line from a villain, and some...controversial character development.

 Cap would remain presumed dead for years, our time.
 He’d come back to JLA with #80, with little fanfare and not much emotional connection to the Leaguers who'd been his friends.
 Even though he’d go back to a leadership position in the League, it wouldn’t feel the same: post-Giffen, his personality was less neurotic and considerate, more Nineties-ish.
 Oh, let’s just call it what it is: he was kind of an asshole.

 When Giffen and DeMatteis reunited with the character, over a decade later, he’d been through so much that in some ways, he’d come full circle.
-Once again he seemed a bit lost and out of phase with his surroundings, attttnd thus he was in no hurry to take command over his fellow Leaguers.
+Once again he seemed a bit lost and out of phase with his surroundings, and thus he was in no hurry to take command over his fellow Leaguers.

 But that’s another story for further down the line.
 For the sake of the next set of updates, Captain Atom is dead.